Versailles BBC2 episode one review ★★★★★

 If you like your history weird then this is the TV show for you.
 Sumptuous costumes, sex, violence, intrigue, more sex, self-flagellation, velvet hair, religion, hammy dialogue and - yes -sex again: Versailles on the BBC has everything a lover of The Tudors or Game of Thrones has come to expect from a TV drama.
 Except, unfortunately, for that je ne sais quoi that lies somewhere between compelling characters and – ironically – a believable plot.

-After the Sun King, played by British actor George Blagden, awakens from his erotic, dead-mother dream, and his ejaculate is dutifully wiped off him by a manservant (be grateful for that office job), he discovers that there has been an assassination attempt on his life by Spaniards.
+After the Sun King, played by British actor George Blagden, awakens from his erotic, dead-mother dream, and his ejaculate is dutifully wiped off him by a servant, he discovers that there has been an assassination attempt on his life by Spaniards.

 His court are desperate to leave the hunting lodge in the small village of Versailles, and return to the sophistication and safety of Paris.
 But he is the King.
 So he ignores the lot of them, jumps on the back of a horse and rides into the woods where he can continue to overlook his courtier's plots against him, the infidelities of his wife and the attempts on his life, and instead ponder the important issues of the day – like how to build a really big lake.